-It is with great emotion that I thank you for all the support you have given us so far.
-Thanks to you, we’ve been able to survive the difficult war conditions and continue to hope for the best, praying for this nightmare to end.
+With deep emotion, I want to express my gratitude for all the support you have provided us thus far.
+Thanks to you, we have managed to endure the challenging conditions of war and continue to hope for better days, praying that this ordeal will come to an end.

-Thanks to you, I have the strength to continue to stay here despite the difficulty and to continue helping the sick and elderly who cannot leave, in addition to supporting the members of our community who are in refugee camps in neighboring countries.
+Because of your support, I have the strength to stay here despite the difficulties and continue assisting the sick and elderly who cannot leave, in addition to supporting our community members residing in refugee camps in neighboring countries.

-It's hard for me to describe in words the hardships and suffering we go through every day.
-The missiles fly over our heads, the alarms don't stop and the fear of going outside is very real.
-On top of that, we don't have a regular electricity supply and we still need generators, heaters and fuel constantly.
+It is difficult for me to describe in words the hardships and suffering we experience every day.
+The sirens do not cease, and the fear of going outside is very real.
+Additionally, we have an irregular electricity supply, and we still need generators, heating ovens, and fuel.

 I thank you in advance for all your help.
-Whether it’s a small donation or a large one, I know it comes straight from the heart – and we appreciate it so much.
+Whether it is a small donation or a large one, I know that it comes straight from the heart, and we appreciate it immensely.

-Wishing you a Kosher and happy Pessah on behalf of myself and our whole community in Odessa.
+Wishing you a healthy summer on behalf of myself and our entire community in Odessa.